 Cleaning tile and grout regularly, and occasionally sealing it, can help prevent the buildup of dirt, grime, and mold or mildew stains.
 Before you get started, it’s important to choose the right cleaner for your surface.
 Here’s a look at how to clean grout and tile and keep it looking like new.

 How to Clean Tile

-When using any tile or grout cleaner, be sure to follow all directions on the product label, paying attention to details like recommended dwell time, scrubbing and rinsing.
+When using any cleaning solution, be sure to follow all directions on the product label and pay attention to details like recommended surfaces, dwell time and safety precautions.

 How to Clean Grout

-Once sealed, consider a cleaner that also maintains the sealed surface.
-Miracle Sealants 511 Kleen & Reseal is an everyday cleaner and sealer in one that leaves tile with a streak-free shine.
+After you seal your tile and grout, consider using a cleaner that also maintains the sealed surface.
+Miracle Sealants 511 Kleen & Reseal is an everyday cleaner that reinforces the tile’s sealer.

-Cleaning tile and grout helps keep it looking new.
-By cleaning and sealing tile and grout, you can enjoy its appearance for years to come.
+Cleaning and sealing tile and grout helps keep it looking new.
+By protecting your tile and grout and taking some simple steps to keep it clean, you can enjoy its appearance for years to come.